ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

     sunsetapp100swagger  a few seconds ago  Sunset App  K8SCluster  mesh-env
     ```

 If you see an APISpec named `sunsetapp100swagger` scoped to your K8SCluster, then you have successfully configured the ADA to search your Kubernetes cluster for pods exposing documentation.
 The `sunset` app documentation will now be visible in AMPLIFY Central.
-The APISpec named `mylist100swagger` came from the `SpecDiscovery` that matched the `apic-hybrid-list` pod running in the `apic-demo` namespace as part of the [Deploy your agents with AMPLIFY CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/) section.

 ## Defining a pod annotation